British education system

 St Mary's School, Shafestbury girls

-Year 9 is a very important year in the British school system, as most of the students make the transition from Junior School to Senior School.
+Year 9 is a very important year in the British school system, as many students make the transition from Junior School to Senior School.
 It is also a very good foundation for the GCSE programme and it is an entry point to all schools.

 secondary education - years 10 and 11